biktiko/Reservon/README.md

 # Reservon
- Web-app for reserv salons in Yerevah
+ Web-app for reserv salons in Armenia